cu-telecom/cutel-docs/docs/getting_started.md

 ### Claim a memorable extension number

 You can request a memorable extension number from the [Electromagnetic Phonebook](https://phones.emfcamp.org/).

-You will need to activate your line before claiming a memorable number.
+Note - You will need to activate your line by calling 156 before claiming a memorable number.

 * [Register an account](https://phones.emfcamp.org/register/)
 * Click "Add a Number"
 * Chose a memorable number - remember to set the "Type of Service" to POTS
 * You'll then get returned to a list of your numbers.
 Select "Details" for instructions how to claim your number - LD (Pulse) phones will have to use the long format shown on the bottom of the page.

+Additional information on number registration, DECT and creating apps can be found on the [EMF Website](https://www.emfcamp.org/about/phones)